Boris-Veselov/scheduler/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler
+Simple calendar application that allows a user to save events for each hour of the day.
+This app features dynamically updated HTML and CSS powered by jQuery.